tirmisula/tirmisula.github.io/content/posts/deep-belief-network.md

 \end{align*}
 $$

-The joint probabilty of [restricted Boltzaman machine](https://tirmisula.github.io/posts/restricted-boltzman-machine/#rbm-model-definition) is given by:
+On the other hand, the joint probabilty of [restricted Boltzaman machine](https://tirmisula.github.io/posts/restricted-boltzman-machine/#rbm-model-definition) is given by:

 $$
 \begin{align*}